How do you get Cytomegalovirus/How can you get Cytomegalovirus? Cytomegalovirus Causes:

 Like many viruses, CMV can remain in the body for life, and there is presently no cure.

 Things to be aware of… Cytomegalovirus Complications:

-CMV can create kidney problems and is extremely dangerous for people who have immune system problems or the AIDS virus.
+CMV can create kidney problems and is extremely dangerous for people who have immune system problems or HIV.